appztaste/vscode-plugins-cookbook/ex/ex11-open-folder/ex11-open-folder.md

 ## Running The Code

 To run, call the command `Open this folder as Workspace` from the command palette.
-Make sure to try with single and multiple selection.